 Nathan Van Velson: Lead R&D Engineer: Nathan recently completed his Ph.D. in Mechanical Engineering from Iowa State University in the summer of 2021.
 However, he has worked as an R&D Engineer for ACT since 2013, leading a number of programs relating to thermal management, renewable energy, and materials characterization.
 In addition, he is heavily involved in the company’s CSR committee.
 Outside of work he enjoys reading, hiking, and exploring new places.

 Kuan-Lin Lee: Lead R&D Engineer: Kuan-Lin has his Ph.D. in Mechanical Engineering from Case Western Reserve University.
 Since joining ACT in 2016, Dr. Lee has worked on a variety of projects to develop multiple two-phase cooling solutions for space vehicles, including an Advanced Thermal Management System for Lunar ISRU applications, Warm Reservoir Variable Conductance Heat Pipe for Planetary Landers.
-He also involved in the development of Advanced Textile Material to improve moisture management for military personnel.
+He was also involved in the development of Advanced Textile Material to improve moisture management for military personnel.
 Kuan-Lin also leads the pulsating heat pipe IR&D in ACT.
 Kuan-Lin enjoys reading and traveling with his family during his free time.

 Devon Jensen: Lead R&D Engineer: Devon has been with ACT since 2019 working on projects utilizing non-thermal plasmas.
 Non-thermal plasmas are highly reactive environments without large amounts of thermal energy.
 Due to this low-temperature characteristic, non-thermal plasmas open the way for many novel material processes in the fields of synthesis, manufacturing, and recycling.
 Education: Devon has an M.S. and a Ph.D. in Mechanical Engineering and a B.S. in Materials Science and Engineering from the University of Utah.